Walter Stucki

 Walter Stucki (1888–1963) was a Swiss lawyer, politician, diplomat and Envoy of the Swiss Confederation to France.
 His family originated from Konolfingen.

-Walter Stucki was considered very self-confident.
-Due to his influence, especially in politics, he was also called the eighth Federal Councillor.
-When asked about it, he said that if he were to be, he certainly wouldn't be the eighth member of this body.
+Walter Stucki's political influence was such that he was sometimes dubbed the eighth Federal Councillor.
+When asked about it, he dismissed the notion with a wry remark: If he ever joined the Federal Council, he certainly wouldn't be its eighth member.

-The attribute "great", which was given to him by his contemporaries, "the great Stucki", referred to his body height and served to distinguish him from his diplomatic colleague Carl Stucki (1889–1963), "the little Stucki", who was physically smaller.
-However, after World War II, the attribute "great" was viewed differently, or rather, due to the merits he had earned during World War II, it was now viewed in the truest sense of the word: Now he was "the great Stucki".

 Education and career

 After attending school in Bern and studying law in the same town, he completed his studies with the state examination in 1912.
 He then worked for the law firm Leo Merz & Hugo Mosimann (first only Leo Merz, later only known as Hugo Mosimann) in Bern.
-At the same time, he continued his education in International law as well as international contract and commercial law in Munich, Paris and London.
+At the same time, he continued his education in international law as well as international contract and commercial law in Munich, Paris and London.

 First steps in the federal administration

 In 1917, he was appointed Secretary General by Federal Councillor Edmund Schulthess for the Federal Department of Economic Affairs (FDEA).
 But by the end of 1919, he had returned to the law firm Leo Merz & Hugo Mosimann, however, with numerous federal mandates.

 In 1925, Federal Councillor Edmund Schulthess asked him back to the Federal Department of Economic Affairs (FDEA) and appointed him as director of the Trade Department.
 As chief negotiator, Walter Stucki concluded 48 trade agreements for Switzerland and represented the country at international conferences, including the League of Nations.
 In 1933, he received the title of minister and an honorary doctorate from the University of Basel.